AignerZar/Fortgeschrittenen_Praktikum_2/Cherenkov_Effect/README.md

 7.3 Subtask 2: Detection of Muons with the Cherenkov Effect: Auswertung_Aufgabe_2.ipynb

 7.4 Subtask 3: Angular Dependence of Cosmic Rays: Auswertung_Aufgabe_3.ipynb

+Note: For the Subtask 2 (Detection of Muons with the Cherenkov Effect), additional codefiles are used to computationally compute the differences, whereas file